jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/digitalSignature/listingPage/digitalMassSigningOfEnvelopes.rst

 1. Press button "Mailbox" on the left sidebar
 2. Choose envelopes which you want to sign
 3. Find icon "key".
-Hover your mouse over the icon and you will see tooltip "Sign envelopes with EDS".
+Hover your mouse over the icon and you will see tooltip "Sign envelopes with QES".
 Press this button

 .. image:: pic_listingPage/chooseEnvelopes.png
    :width: 400